microsoft/vscode-docs/api/extension-capabilities/theming.md

 - **Color Theme**: A mapping from both UI Component Identifier and Text Token Identifier to colors.
 Color theme allows you to apply your favorite colors to both VS Code UI Components and the text in the editor.
 - **File Icon Theme**: A mapping from file type / file name to images.
 File icons are displayed across the VS Code UI in places such as File Explorer, Quick Open List, and Editor Tab.
-- **Product Icon Theme**: A set of icons used throughout the UI, from the side bar, the view action bars, status bar to the editor glyph margin.
+- **Product Icon Theme**: A set of icons used throughout the UI, from the Side bar, the Activity bar, status bar to the editor glyph margin.

 ## Color Theme